Influence of floods and droughts on particulate organic matter quality in a subtropical estuary, Texas

 We have established a new LTER focusing on Arctic lagoon ecosystems, which experience extreme variability in seasonal cycles and are subject to rapid shifts driven by climate change.
 Our overarching question is: How do variations in terrestrial inputs, local production, and exchange between lagoon and ocean waters over seasonal, inter-annual, inter-decadal, and longer timeframes interact to control food web structure through effects on carbon and nitrogen cycling, microbial and metazoan community composition, and trophic linkages?
 Specifically, my lab will be involved in understanding how biogeochemical processes within the lagoons are linked to inputs of terrestrial organic matter, autochthonous production, and inorganic carbon and nitrogen cycling.
-I am recruiting a PhD student to work on this project beginning in 2018.
-Please see this link for more information.

 Where a river slows: investigating the oscillic freshwater zone